chandrashekhar8003/Simulation-Verification-of-HTTP-DNS-services./README.md

 **Network Topology**: Two interconnected LANs with routers(1841), switches, and servers(HTTP,DNS).
 **HTTP Server**: Provides web services with HTTPS for encrypted communication.
 **DNS Server**: Resolves domain names into IP addresses for seamless connectivity.
-**TLS Implementation**: Ensures secure communication via HTTPS.
+**TLS Implementation**: It Ensures secure communication via HTTPS.
-**Access Control**: Enforces traffic regulation through ACLs to allow secure protocols while blocking unencrypted traffic.
+**Access Control**: It Enforces traffic regulation through ACLs to allow secure protocols while blocking unencrypted traffic.

 ## Objectives
 1. Build a scalable and functional network infrastructure.
 2. Configure and test essential services like HTTP and DNS.
 3. Verify secure and efficient data flow using network simulation tools we have used here is cisco packet tracer.

+We have enhanced our previous network topology by adding new routers and servers for HTTP and DNS and configured all PCs, servers, and routers using coaxiale cables and used DCE for serial communication we have changed the hardware by inserting WIC-2T for router for establishing serial connection over network topology.
+DNS and HTTPS services were successfully verified through simulation, with screenshots showing the topology, configurations, message flows, and verification results.
+The process includes HTTP requests from PCs to the server, with responses traveling through switches and routers, displaying time taken.
+Firewall rules were implemented using ACL commands to regulate traffic.
+Key accomplishments include HTTPS with TLS encryption, DNS for domain resolution, and ACL-based traffic control.
+Challenges in service configuration and routing were addressed through systematic testing and troubleshooting.

 ## Components
 **Routers**: Manage traffic between LANs.